-Once the audit is finalised, it will be brought back to the Audit Committee as part of the Partial Audits assurance process, alongside a review of the Income Code of Practice.
+The partial audit report will be brought back to the Audit Committee as part of the Partial Audits assurance process.

 4. Consultations undertaken

 4.1 Debt management is considered regularly at the Finance Management Team meetings.
 Debt is also regularly reported to Cabinet as part of Budget Monitoring.